anebz/cloud/Accreditations/aws_developer_associate.md

 * **FIFO queue**: strict ordering, one-time processing and no duplicates.
 But limit of 300 messages/second.
 To ensure messages arrive in order, use the sequence info in the messages with Standard queues
 * **Delay queue**: postpone delivery of new messages when they're first added to the queue, default delay is 0s, max 900s.
 In this time, messages are invisible.
 For delaying individual messages rather than the entire queue, use message timers
-* **Dead letter queue**: to prevent data loss, they sideline, isolate and alayze the unsucessfully procesed messages
+* **Dead letter queue**: to prevent data loss, they sideline, isolate and analyze the unsucessfully procesed messages
   - For standard queue, standard dead letter queue should be created.
 For FIFO, FIFO dead letter queue
   - You should use the same AWS account to create the standard and dead letter queues
   - Both queues should be in the same region